Check if damp or mould in your home breaches your rights.

 - What should I do first?

 - Report it to your landlord in writing.
 Describe the problem, when it started, which rooms are affected, and any health impact.
 Take dated photos.
-The landlord's repair duty under section 11 is only triggered once they know about the problem.
+Written notice is still important, but the Homes (Fitness for Human Habitation) Act 2018 also gives tenants a direct right where the home is unfit, so the case does not depend only on waiting for the landlord's repair timeline.

 - Is this tool legal advice?